Endava/cats/docs/getting-started/replaying-tests.md

 :::note
 Please note that you only need to provide the base URL of the service in the `--server` argument.
 :::

+# Replaying Errors

+You can replay failed tests using the `--errors` argument.
+This will replay all failed tests that were flagged as `error` from the last run.
+You can supply the path to the reporting folder using the `--reportFolder` argument.

+# Replaying Warnings

+You can replay tests that were flagged as `warn` using the `--warnings` argument.
+This will replay all tests that were flagged as `warn` from the last run.
+You can supply the path to the reporting folder using the `--reportFolder` argument.